Laulajatar/my-oblivion-mods/README.md

 This mod stops Magicka regeneration.
 You'll have to rest, wait or use potions/absorb to regain Magicka, like in Morrowind.
 Optionally turn on Willpower/Intelligence only based regeneration.

 **This mod has been released.**

+## Move while Encumbered

+Let's you still walk (not run) while encumbered, FO3 style.
+Is a bit hacky, might not always work, and doesn't work on controller, sadly.
+Unlikely to ever change.

 ## Nameless Overhaul